-Leprosy was, and is still, a hideous disease that essentially causes the skin to rot and decay.
+Leprosy was, and still is, a hideous disease that causes the skin to rot and decay.
 William Barclay writes,

 [i] William Barclay, https://www.studylight.org/commentaries/dsb/matthew-8.html, dated October 8, 2019.